azdabat/azdabat/README.md

 My GitHub portfolio contains **production-ready detection rules**, **pivot matrices**, **TTP breakdowns**, and **campaign-level CTI analysis** designed to support SOC, IR, and threat hunting teams.

+This is a WORK IN PROGRESS and I contribute to it daily.

 ---

 ## Core Focus Areas